francescaansell/Group-Web-App/README.md

 # Sprint Three:
 ## Contribution Breakdown:
 #### Home Page:
+No new additions.

 #### Getting Started Page:
+Frankie created an API with the survey information.

 #### Attend Therapy Page:
+No new additions.

 #### Ratings/Reviews:
 Elissa fixed the issues from Sprint 2 in order to be re-assessed.